On an Analytical Criterion for Detecting Intermittent Turbulent Behaviour of Solutions of Partial Differential Equations: Nonlinear PDEs

-Another interesting point on formula \eqref{CF3d} is the regime when $\displaystyle{\| Du \|_{\infty} \approx L^{-\frac{3}{2}} \| Du \|_2}$.
 In this situation, the crest factor expressed in terms of the vorticity field $\omega$ is close to one (see \eqref{SD2} below).
 Thus, if turbulence occurs, it may only be homogeneous and isotropic turbulence.
 This means that we may only be in the regime of Kolmogorov turbulence: the crest factor may be chaotic but without strong intermittency.
 Here one expects a flow with small spatial length scales similar to Kolmogorov's dissipation length \cite[\S3.3]{DG}.
 This turns out to be the case, as we are about to show.

 Suppose that

 Then, we have

 because $\displaystyle{\|\omega\|_2=\| Du \|_2}$ on periodic boundary conditions, so that we find approximately